jmangt/test-driven-puppet/rspec.md

 end
 ```

 [The Rspec documentation](https://relishapp.com/rspec/) [4] site is the resource to use when it comes to syntax and features.
-So I will not go into to much detail on it.
+So I will not go into to much detail into it.

 ---